lucaschalk/MANV-Wearable/README.md

 for mission planning.
 In practice, the rescue forces responsible for triage, are supported by an algorithm, which is run through and assigns a priority to the sighted patients.

-Triage applications in electronic form can, for example, improve the availability, handling (e.g., the hands are free) and clarity of algorithms (display of parts instead of the entire algorithm).For this purpose, rescue workers are accompanied by a triage algorithm on the Sony Smartwatch 3 and Google Glass.

 Inputs and outputs are synchronized between devices.
 Likewise, a patient view summarizes persons already triaged according to classification and supports the process of patient data transfer.
 With an established network connection, this data is automatically transferred to the command and control center.
 Indicators at the top of the screen show the state of connection to the wireless network